Aignosi/sientia-log-library/docs/index.md

 # SIENTIA™ Log Library Documentation

-Welcome to the SIENTIA™ Log Library Documentation.
-This documentation provides an overview of the SIENTIA™ Log Library, a comprehensive tool designed to facilitate tracking and logging for various types of data analysis and machine learning workflows.
+This documentation provides an overview of the SIENTIA™ Log Library, a tool designed to facilitate tracking and logging for various types of data analysis and machine learning workflows.

 ## Modules